baoyulong/dataset-for-mcVer/README.md

 # Readme

-The project includs the dataset for the manuscript  < **A Model Checking Based Framework for Smart Contract Verification** >.
+The project includs the dataset for the manuscript  < **mcVer: A Model Checking Based Framework for Smart Contract Verification** >.
 The contents contained in each folder are explained as follows：

 - VVMExample
   - In this folder, the vvm( VVMExample.vvm ) code of the example for inlustrating the composition of VML are included.